-Only regular pension contributions can be made through Salary Sacrifice (ie ordinary contributions and any regular extra, or Additional Voluntary Contributions (AVCs), as set out on page 6 of the Member Booklet).
+Only regular pension contributions can be made through Salary Sacrifice i.e. matched ordinary contributions (see page 5 of the Member Booklet) and any regular Additional Voluntary Contributions ('AVCs') (see page 6 of the Member Booklet).
 One-off AVCs cannot be made through Salary Sacrifice - you can pay these out of your salary instead.

-How you BENEFIT
+How you benefit

 If you are eligible for Salary Sacrifice and have not reached State Pension Age, you will pay less National Insurance by taking part in Salary Sacrifice.
 This is because you pay National Insurance on your gross pay and when you take part in Salary Sacrifice your pay is reduced.
 (Remember that the reduction to your gross pay does not mean you are losing out.
-You have simply agreed to give up some of your contractual salary and pensionable fixed allowances in return for you not paying certain pension contributions and the Company paying the same amount as additional contributions to the Scheme instead.)
+You have simply agreed to give up some of your contractual salary and pensionable fixed allowances in return for you not paying certain pension contributions and the Company paying additional contributions, of an equivalent amount, to your Individual Account instead.)